This article may use affiliate links. Eluxe Magazine only links to products we trust.

 Perlman, originally from New York, works in painting and video and when it comes to finding eco-inspiration, Iceland is her country of choice – as can be seen in her recent work.
 She explains: “For two decades I’ve been inspired by the primal energy of nature and vast spaces of the far north, especially volcanic Iceland.
 The inevitable experience of observing nature over an extended period of time in this bellwether region of the earth is the troubling presence of climate change, that receded glaciers, changed river patterns and so.”

 Joan Perlman, Untitled, 2016.
-Monoprint, acrylic on paper, 22 x 30 inches.
-Courtesy of the Artist
+Acrylic, silkscreen on paper, 22 x 30 inches.
+Courtesy of the artist

 Perlman’s latest abstract paintings are powerful windows to these earthly forces, created by meandering acrylics with metallic paints; pouring and dripping colour on the large canvases.
 The resplendent chemistry betwixt pigments and varnishes, embraces landscape as source and subject, and examines the complex relationship between culture and nature.